Chocolate Pumpkin Bread

 - Pour the wet ingredients into the dry ingredients.

-- Utilizing a sturdy spatula, bring the dough together until it forms a cohesive, sticky mass.
+- Using a sturdy spatula, bring the dough together until it forms a cohesive, sticky mass.

 - Sprinkle a generous amount of flour onto a clean marble prep surface.